 How to Create a Virtual Tour of Your Event Space

 Nothing brings your event space to life quite like a virtual tour.
-Virtual tours are the perfect marketing tool to ensure your venue stays booked year after year.
-They're especially useful for people who have never seen or heard of your venue before, and you don’t have to be a professional videographer to create your virtual tour either.
+Virtual tours are the perfect marketing tool to ensure your venue stays booked month after month.
+They're especially useful for people who have never seen your venue before, may be booking a venue in another city or state, or for those times when an event planner simply cannot get to a venue, like in the middle of a global pandemic.
+What is even better is that you don’t have to be a professional videographer or hire one for thousands of dollars to create your virtual tour either to make a big impact.
 Here are the steps you should take to create the best virtual tour of your event space.

 Take a walk through each area of your venue and make notes of specific details you want to highlight, such as the dimensions of each room, any special equipment provided, etc. Analyze the best angle to shoot each room, find an area that maximizes the space and flows easily from one space to the next.
 Walk the outside area of the property as well and notice which spots highlight the curb appeal of your event venue.